shahriaravi/MateApp/PRIVACY.md

-# Privacy Policy for Mate
+# Mate - Privacy Policy

-**Last Updated: 26/10/2025**

-Thank you for choosing Mate.
-Your privacy and the security of your financial data are our highest priorities.
-This policy explains what information we handle and, more importantly, what we **do not**.

-Our core principle is simple: **Your data is yours.
-It stays on your device.**

----
+**Effective Date:** 28/10/2025

+Your privacy is the foundation of Mate.
+Our philosophy is simple: **what's yours is yours.** Your financial data is sensitive, and we believe it should never leave your device unless you explicitly choose to move it.

-### 1. Data We Do Not Collect
+### 1. Data We Do NOT Collect

-Mate is designed to be a private, offline-first application.
-We do **not** collect, store, view, or have access to any of your personal financial information.
-This includes, but is not limited to:
+Mate is an offline-first application.
+We do **not** have user accounts.
+We do **not** have our own servers.
+Therefore, we do not collect, store, view, or have any access to:

+- Your name, email address, or any other personal identifier.
--   Your transaction amounts, notes, or categories.
+- Your transaction details, amounts, or notes.
 - Your wallet names or balances.
+- Your budget information.
+- Your loan or subscription details.
--   Your budgets, loans, or subscriptions.
+- Your device contacts, photos, or other personal files.
--   Any data related to your financial reports or insights.

-All of the financial data you enter into Mate is stored exclusively in a secure, local SQLite database on your own device.
-It never leaves your phone unless you manually export it.
+All of the above data is stored exclusively in a secure, encrypted database file on your personal device.

-### 2. Data We Do Collect (Anonymous Survey)
+### 2. Data We Collect (Optional & Anonymous)

-To help us understand our users and improve our app, we ask one optional question during the onboarding process: **"How did you hear about Mate?"**

--   **What We Collect:** We collect only your selected answer(s) from the survey (e.g., "Discord," "YouTube"), your device model name (e.g., "Pixel 7").
--   **How It's Used:** This information is sent anonymously to a private Google Sheet.
-It helps us understand which communities our users come from so we can focus our efforts.
--   **It Is Not Linked to You:** This survey data is completely separate from your financial data and is not used to identify you personally.
+During the initial onboarding process, we ask for your feedback.
+This is the **only** time we transmit any data, and it is sent anonymously to a private Discord channel for our development team to improve the app.
+This data includes:

+- The sources you selected for how you heard about Mate.
+- Your device's general model name (e.g., "iPhone 15 Pro," "Pixel 8"), with no unique identifiers.

+This data is used solely to understand our user base and prioritize features.

 ### 3. Permissions We Request

-Mate requests a minimal set of permissions to function correctly:

--   **Storage / Media Access (`WRITE_EXTERNAL_STORAGE` / `READ_EXTERNAL_STORAGE`):** This permission is required only when you choose to use the "Backup" or "Export to CSV" features to save a file to your device, or when you attach a receipt image to a transaction.
-The app does not automatically access any other files.
--   **Biometrics / Face ID (`USE_BIOMETRIC`):** This permission is used for the App Lock feature.
-The authentication is handled entirely by your phone's secure operating system.
-We never receive or store your biometric data.
+Mate may request the following permissions, but only when you use a feature that requires it:

+- **Notifications:** To send you scheduled reminders for upcoming subscriptions and loan payments.
+This feature is off by default and can be toggled in settings.
+We do not use notifications for marketing.
+- **Biometric Authentication (Face ID / Fingerprint):** To secure the app with an App Lock.
+This feature is optional and your biometric data is never transmitted; it is handled securely by your device's operating system.

-### 4. Data Security
+### 4. Your Data, Your Control

-Because your data is stored locally, you have full control over it.
-We recommend using the app's backup feature regularly to prevent data loss if your device is lost, damaged, or reset.
-We are not responsible for the loss of locally stored data.
+- **Export:** You can export your entire database to a human-readable JSON file at any time.
+- **Delete:** You can permanently delete all of your data from the app at any time via the settings menu.
+This action is irreversible and completely wipes the app's database from your device.

-### 5. Changes to This Privacy Policy
+### 5. Changes to This Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-You are advised to review this Privacy Policy periodically for any changes.
+If we ever change this policy in a way that affects your data, we will notify you within the app before the changes take effect.
+Our core promise of being an offline-first, private application will not change.

-### 6. Contact Us
+### Contact Us

-If you have any questions or concerns about this Privacy Policy, please reach out to us on our official Discord server.
+If you have any questions about this Privacy Policy, please join our Discord server.